 2. The Nels Nelsen Ski Jump

 The aptly named Meadows in Sky Parkway has wildflower meadows that will make you want to run with your arms outstretched singing “The Hills are Alive”.
-Indian paintbrush, heather, arctic lupin and dozens of other species of wildflowers are the stunningly bold hues on the canvas that make up Mount Revelstoke NP.
+Castilleja, heather, arctic lupin, and dozens of other species of wildflowers paint the canvas of the hillsides with some stunningly bold hues.
 Dotted along the paved summit road and located all over the mountain side these flowers will have you reaching for your camera dozens of times over.

 7. Summit Area Hikes

-Take 30 minutes to hike to the historic fire lookout.
-Built in 1927 and in operation until 1988 the tower was used to survey the area for forest fires.
+Learn about the history and culture of the first nations people of Revelstoke on the First Footsteps trail, or take 30 minutes to hike to the historic fire lookout.
 Alternatively, step back in time to the early 1800s and hike the one-kilometre Koo Koo Sint Trail celebrating David Thompson and his explorations of Western North America.

 Drive 30 minutes from the highway without stopping and you’ve landed yourself in one of the world’s most stunning parking lots.
 Park at beautiful Balsam Lake and take a leisure trail around the lake on this short 500-metre loop.
 Take in the wildflowers and the crystal clear waters but be sure to bring a light jacket.
-Big elevation gains mean cooler temperatures — a fact which often surprises people when they exit their vehicles.
+Big elevation gains mean cooler temperatures — a fact that can catch people out when they head up there.

 9. Cabin Views